sudarshangorur/GoogleTalkAndMapsTest/README.md

 GoogleTalkAndMapsTest
 =====================

-Sample automated tests for GTalk and google maps
+Sample automated tests for GTalk and google maps.

 Tools used in project creation
 ==============================